TRIP-Lab/itinerum-tripkit/docs/usage/installation.rst

 Installation
 ============

-The **itinerum-tripkit** can be installed as a library using pip or the included `setup.py` file, or can be included in as an included dependency in your own project by cloning: http://github.com/TRIP-Lab/itinerum-tripkit and copying the ``tripkit`` directory.
+The **itinerum-tripkit** can be installed as a library using pip can be included in your own project by cloning: http://github.com/TRIP-Lab/itinerum-tripkit and copying the ``tripkit`` directory as a submodule.

 Virtual Environments